-Business expansion usually involves integrating diverse data sources, such as cloud sources, in-memory formats, and databases, leading to growing volumes of heterogeneous data.
-It is essential to select a DWH tool that can integrate data from different applications and information systems in such a scenario.
+Business expansion usually involves integrating diverse data sources, such as cloud sources, in-memory formats, and databases.
+This results in growing volumes of heterogeneous data.
+Hence, it is essential to select a DWH tool that can integrate data from different applications and information systems.

 Companies are looking for a scalable and agile solution to integrate, store, and manage vast amounts of data and streamline their data journey.
 By using the correct data warehousing tool, they can simplify data warehousing.

 Astera Data Warehouse Builder helps companies automate building an enterprise data warehouse from scratch.
 It expedites transformation and integration, schema structure modeling, and delivers a high-performance data warehouse through a unified and intuitive platform.

 Want to learn more about Astera data warehouse builder?
 Contact us to get bespoke advice.